 - Designing and supporting control measures for Pharmaceutical Spending;

 - Determining National Strategies for Health Insurance;

 - Designing Improvements in Primary and Secondary Healthcare Services;

 - Improving the organization, management, coordination, monitoring, and effectiveness of the mental health system;

 - Developing and introducing quality systems in hospitals and primary health care, as well as systems for the evaluation of the effectiveness and efficiency of the whole sector and its actors;

 - Promoting and supporting information technology and e-health services.

 Governments are faced with the daunting challenge of restructuring their maturing social security systems and adapting them to economic, social, demographic changes and evolving fiscal policies.
 Many countries with growing numbers of older people are planning to gradually increase retirement ages and extend the working lives of their citizens.
-Historical pension commitments made by governments may also challenge present and future fiscal sustainability, particularly when public expenditures on old-age pensions must be balanced against increasing governmental responsibilities for providing healthcare, education and promoting employment, all essential to the development of future generations.
+Historical pension commitments made by governments may also challenge the present and future fiscal sustainability, particularly when public expenditures on old-age pensions must be balanced against increasing governmental responsibilities for providing healthcare, education, and promoting employment, all essential to the development of future generations.

 In response to the above challenges, the social security sector must undergo hard, complex and innovative policy decisions, so that secure financial sustainability for the next decades is ensured.
 In this context, Consultants should be called to support policy reforms in Social Security systems, assist Social Security Organisations to upgrade their systems’ operational effectiveness by adopting best-practices and re-designing their critical processes, e.g. for minimizing contributions evasion, providing quality customer care, improving claims collection and processing, optimizing their procurement and logistics functions.